Methodologies

 Limitations

-- The default day comparison can be misleading when it compares yesterday against today rather than equivalent weekdays.
+- The default comparison by day can be misleading when it compares yesterday against today rather than equivalent weekdays.

-- Weekday-to-weekday comparisons or default KPIs would make the chart easier to interpret.
+- Weekday comparisons or default KPIs would make the chart easier to interpret.

 URL: https://lawrune.com/